 How to Apply for the NEA Scheme

 If you want to apply for the NEA, then you’ll need to talk to your Jobcentre Plus work coach.
 They’ll help you check your business idea and work out if you’re eligible and its impact on things like universal credit or job seekers allowance.

-How Does the New Enterprise Allowance affect Universal Credit and Job Seekers Allowance
+Does the New Enterprise Allowance Affect Universal Credit?

 Whilst your universal credit will not be affected, you will stop receiving job seekers allowance.

-You can continue to claim JSA while you work on your business plan, but once you start your business your JSA will stop and be replaced by your weekly NEA payment.
+You can continue to claim JSA while you work on your business plan, but once you start your business your JSA will stop and be replaced by your weekly NEA allowance.